NEWeber/Deck-War/readme.txt

 WAR
 by Nicholas Weber
-v 0.25
-deck.html is a simple JavaScript implementation of the card game War.
+Written for Code Fellows Foundations I course. v 0.25 deck.html is a simple JavaScript implementation of the card game War.

+Problem domain:
+Implementing War with a standard 52 card deck with players and draw and compare cards.

 Improvements over last version: